Ohio Casino Control Commission approves 300 sports betting licenses - NewsBreak

 In addition to the pro teams, the commission awarded 300 type C licenses to bars, restaurants and other suppliers, allowing them to operate gambling kiosks.

 In August, the commission approved type C license applications to 200 bars and restaurants in Ohio .
-In central Ohio, those locations included Grandad’s Pizza and Pub, Novak’s Tavern Patio and Yogi’s Bar and Grill.
-Northeast Ohio has several dozen approved locations .‘I wanted this’: Brissett says of Cleveland Browns
+In central Ohio, those locations included Grandad’s Pizza and Pub, Novak’s Tavern Patio and Yogi’s Bar and Grill.18-year-old Columbus student arrested for bringing loaded gun, drugs to school

 Commission Executive Director Matt Schuler scolded the 33% of applicants who have yet to submit required materials about the employees and leadership personnel that will be tasked with operating the company’s sports betting.